 What security procedures does Booking.com have in place to safeguard your personal information?

 We use appropriate business systems and procedures to protect and safeguard any personal information given to us.
 We also use security procedures and technical and physical restrictions for accessing and using the personal information on our servers.
-Only authorized personnel are permitted to access personal information in the course of their work.
+Only authorised personnel are permitted to access personal information in the course of their work.

 How can you control the personal information you have given to Booking.com?